Rophpad/AirBnB_clone/README.md

 ## Execution

-The command interpreter should work in both interactive and non-interactive modes.
+The command interpreter works in both interactive and non-interactive modes.
 In interactive mode, the prompt should be `(hbnb)`, and the user can enter various commands.
 In non-interactive mode, the interpreter should accept commands from standard input.

 Example of interactive mode:
 ```bash